mardz/node-challenge-simple-rest-api/functional_requirements.md

-## Requerimientos funcionales
+## Functional Requirements

-La primera versión de la API (v1) se busca tener la siguiente funcionalidad:
+The first version of the API (v1) aim is to have the following functionality:
-* Operaciones CRUD sobre los perfiles de mascotas
+* CRUD operations about pet profiles
     * GET /v1/pets?species=:value&breed=:value&lifeStage=:value
     * GET /v1/pets/:id
     * POST /v1/pets
     * PUT /v1/pets
     * DELETE /v1/pets
-* Enviar solicitud de adopción
+* Submit adoption request
     * POST /v1/adoptions
-* Seguimiento del estado de solicitudes de adopción buscando por email
+* Track the status of adoption applications by searching by email
     * GET /v1/adoptions?email=:value
-* Lista de solicitudes de adopción filtrable por status
+* List of adoption requests filterable by status
     * POST /v1/adoptions?status=:value
-* Resolver status de petición de adopción
+* Resolve adoption request status
     * POST /v1/adoptions/:id/resolve

-* No es un requisito crear usuarios.
+**Note:** It is not a requirement to create users.